DsTyM/PharmaciesOnDutyAttica/README.md

 src/main/resources/liquibase/liquibase-changeLog.mysql.sql
 ```

-If you are using Docker and Git on Windows, then the following may occur:
+If you are using Docker and Git on Windows, then the following error may occur:

 ```
 /bin/sh not found